Riddle: Featherless bird-riddle

 And rode away horseless to the King's white hall.

 Here, a snowflake falls from the sky, and is blown off the wall by the wind.

 Riddle-traditions by region

 The riddle was at times a prominent literary form in the ancient and medieval world, so riddles are extensively, if patchily, attested in our written records from these periods.
 More recently, riddles have been collected from oral tradition by scholars in many parts of the world.

-Babylon
+Mesopotamia

-According to Archer Taylor, "the oldest recorded riddles are Babylonian school texts which show no literary polish".
-The answers to the riddles are not preserved; the riddles include "my knees hasten, my feet do not rest, a shepherd without pity drives me to pasture" (a river?
+Some of the earliest recorded riddles come from Ancient Sumer, with the oldest tablet said to be dated around 2000 BCE.
+In Babylon, these were primarily copied for schoolbooks, theorized to have been written off oral tradition.
+The answers to some of these riddles are not preserved; examples include "my knees hasten, my feet do not rest, a shepherd without pity drives me to pasture" (a river?
 A rowboat?); "you went and took the enemy's property; the enemy came and took your property" (a weaving shuttle?); "who becomes pregnant without conceiving, who becomes fat without eating?" (a raincloud?).
-These may be riddles from oral tradition that a teacher has put into a schoolbook.
+Due to this, they had been formally mistaken to be proverbs until 1960, where Edmund I. Gordon proved of their presence, this being initially attempted by Martin Jäger in 1893.
+Many of these were then identified to be riddles by the concluding words ki-búr-bi (meaning: "Its solution").

+The Sumerian genre term for 'riddle' is i-bi-lu-(dug-ga), meaning both tēltu and hittu.
+The former a word for "saying" or "proverb" and the latter, translated to Akkadian, "riddle".
+Theorized to be cognate with the Hebrew hîdāh.

+One example, being the most well-known riddle of the Sumerians goes:

+The imperfect knowledge of the language as well as the chronological and cultural distance make the understanding of these riddles difficult.
+Making the meanings of the first three verses obscured by phonological ambiguties, double-entendres, and all kinds of word plays which are essential to the genre.
+All the while, the final two make the answer apparent; with it being a (scribal) school.